ConvertAPI/convertapi-library-python/README.md

 ## Convert your files with our online file conversion API

-The ConvertAPI helps converting various file formats.
+ConvertAPI helps to convert various file formats.
 Creating PDF and Images from various sources like Word, Excel, Powerpoint, images, web pages or raw HTML codes.
-Merge, Encrypt, Split, Repair and Decrypt PDF files.
-And many others files manipulations.
-In just few minutes you can integrate it into your application and use it easily.
+Merge, Encrypt, Split, Repair and Decrypt PDF files and many other manipulations.
+You can integrate it into your application in just a few minutes and use it easily.

 ## Installation